rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 * New property ```sonar.cxx.xunit.provideDetails```.
 To get detailed unit test information set property to 'true'.
 This is also the V0.9.1 compatibility value.
 Because SonarQube does not support 'virtual files' any more test resources must be available.
 * new property ```sonar.cxx.cFilesPatterns```

+**Hints V0.9.3:**
+* For Visual Studio users, after compiling solution with /v:Diagnostic feed the log with sonar.cxx.compiler.reportPath=buildlog.log to automatically retrieve includes, defines and compiler options